HymEric/AIWebMatting/README.md

 # AIWebMatting
-This is a web project about auto-matting with deep learning tech, which can be used in image merge, poster generate, modify photo with sb etc.
+This is a web project about auto-matting with deep learning tech, which can be used in image merge, poster generate, video editing etc.

 web demo url:
 http://matting.zsyhh.com:4800/